How to view & search WooCommerce customer order history

 Filter customers by products bought

-As usual, you can combine this filter with others to get better searches.
+You can combine this filter with others to get better searches.
 For instance, if you want to list users who bought NinjaProduct last month from the US, you can do that.

 List customers based on products bought and date range